 Can MCP Gateways integrate with existing SaaS applications and databases?

 Yes, integration capabilities vary significantly across gateways.
-For database integrations, MintMCP provides native connectors for Snowflake, Elasticsearch, PostgreSQL, and other enterprise data sources with built-in credential management.
+For database integrations, MintMCP provides hosted connectors for Snowflake, Elasticsearch, PostgreSQL, and other enterprise data sources with built-in credential management.
 The platform handles authentication complexity while maintaining security controls.

 What's the performance impact of adding an MCP Gateway?

 Performance overhead varies based on architecture and security depth.
-Different gateways optimize for different use cases—some prioritize minimal latency through in-memory authentication, while others add processing time for security scanning.
+Different gateways optimize for different use cases: some prioritize minimal latency through in-memory authentication, while others add processing time for security scanning.
 Choose based on your latency tolerance and security requirements for your specific application needs.

 Should we use open-source or managed MCP Gateway solutions?